This is the Trace Id: cfc0328b4ed763aa16240cf5975974bf

 1. Semantic understanding of data

-Unlike traditional databases that rely on exact keyword matches, vector databases retrieve results based on meaning and context.
+Unlike traditional keyword-based search approaches, vector databases retrieve results based on meaning and context.
 This semantic capability ensures that users find relevant information even when their queries use different wording.
 This improves accuracy and user experience.

 2. Advanced support for unstructured and multimodal data

 Vector databases handle embeddings generated from text, images, audio, and video.
-This flexibility allows organizations to manage diverse data types in a single system, enabling advanced use cases such as image similarity search, voice-based queries, and cross-modal recommendations.
+This flexibility allows organizations to support diverse data types and advanced use cases such as image similarity search, voice-based queries, and cross-modal recommendations.

 3. High-speed similarity search at scale